MonashDataFluency/python-workshop-base/README.md

 - Also for https://monashdatafluency.github.io/python-workshop-base/fullday and https://monashdatafluency.github.io/python-workshop-base/halfday
 - Ensure data download link (`surveys.csv`) near start of "Working with Data" is still correct.
 - Investigate the possibility of generating student and instructor notes from a single source (ie, special cell tags recognized by MyST and/or Jupyter Book)
+- Refactor notebook `functions.ipynb` to generate .csv files in a separate folder
 ----------------

 ### Jupyter notebook conventions